Reliable, Trustworthy Reporting, Capturing The Heartbeat Of Our Community

 Commissioner Regina Krebs questioned information that had the official tally with a "true" number, and she was interested where that number came from.

-According to Connie Baker, the information came from David Levine, an Elections Integrity Fellow at the Alliance for Securing Democracy.
+According to Connie Baker, the information came from David Levine, an Elections Integrity Fellow at the Alliance for Securing democracy.

 Commissioner Dean Smith asked for clarification if voting information was being changed in Antelope County or somewhere else along the line.